Fächer

 Öffnen

-The Formation of American Democracy and Key Historical Events
+The Development of American Democracy and Constitutional Formation

-Highlight: The system of checks and balances is a key feature of American democracy, allowing each branch of government to limit the powers of the others.
+Definition: The system of checks and balances ensures that no single branch of government becomes too powerful by giving each branch specific powers to limit or check the actions of the others.

 QII The USA - the formtion of a nation